AngleProtocol/merkl-docs/integrate-merkl/app.md

 This will give you aggregated data related to the opportunity like daily rewards, APRs, TVLs, etc.

-You can also retrieve data for a specific opportunity using the following route: [https://api.merkl.xyz/docs#tag/opportunities/get/v4/opportunities/{id}](https://api.merkl.xyz/docs#tag/opportunities/get/v4/opportunities/{id}) using the DatabaseID.
+You can also retrieve data for a specific opportunity using the following route: [https://api.merkl.xyz/docs#tag/opportunities/get/v4/opportunities/{id}](https://api.merkl.xyz/docs#tag/opportunities/get/v4/opportunities/{id}) using the `databaseid`.

 Once again, there are different filters available to find the opportunities of your choice.
 You may browse the different filters for opportunities [here](https://api.merkl.xyz/docs#tag/opportunities/GET/v4/opportunities/).